-But, this isn’t a black or white subject.
-We’re all affected by mental health differently — and there’s no one best way to navigate your emotions.
+However, the topic of mental health isn’t a black-or-white subject.
+As individuals, we’re all affected by mental health differently — and there’s no one best way to navigate your emotions.
 So, to help you manage stress and support your health in a way that works for you, we’re sharing simple mental health hacks that you can implement now.
 And as you may know, mental health conditions can feel isolating, so share this list with your friends, loved ones, and anyone else in need.
 Let’s bring this topic to the forefront and utilize the power of community.

 #1 Therapy: Talk it Out With A Professional